 Following an evacuation the senior sidesman or group leader/organizer should meet and brief the Fire and Rescue Service when they arrive.
-The sideman or other person who was the last to leave any room and knows that it is empty should tell the person who is briefing the Fire and Rescue Service so that the information can be passed on.
+Group leaders or others who have been the last person to leave any room and know that it is empty should tell the person who is briefing the Fire and Rescue Service so that the information can be passed on.

-The route from the car park entrance to the Parish Centre porch must be kept free as it may be needed by emergency vehicles.
-Sidesmen/ group leaders must keep people away from this area and should not allow it to become congested by people attempting to drive away.
+The route from the car park entrance to the Parish Centre porch needs to be kept free as it may be needed by emergency vehicles.
+Sidesmen/ group leaders should keep people away from this area and should not allow it to become congested by people attempting to drive away.